 Research shows that high quality and intensive early intervention can make a significant difference in the life of your child with Autism Spectrum Disorder or Developmental Delay.

-At the Child Development Institute we offer specialized Early Intervention programs based on the Early Start Denver Model (ESDM), an evidence-based intervention for children on the Autism Spectrum and with Developmental Delays.
+At the Child Development Institute we offer specialised Early Intervention programs based on the Early Start Denver Model (ESDM), an evidence-based intervention for children on the Autism Spectrum and with Developmental Delays.

 Our programs are designed to give your child the skills they need to lead an independent life and to fully participate within their family and community